ETFs vs. Mutual Funds for Seniors

 Ah, retirement!
 A time to kick back, relax, and… dive into the thrilling world of investment debates?

-Just as seniors might passionately argue about the merits of “Golden Girls” over “MAS*H”, there’s a heated discussion in the financial world: ETFs vs. Mutual Funds.
+Just as you might argue passionately about the merits of “Golden Girls” over “MAS*H”, there’s a heated debate in the financial world: ETFs vs. Mutual Funds.

 But fear not!
-We’re here to break down this showdown and help you make the best choice for your golden years.
+We’re here to break it down and help you make the best choice for your golden years.

 Introduction